What Are Safe Ways to Boost Thyroid Function Without Medication?

 Exercise Intensity Makes the Difference

-Moderate exercise increases thyroid hormone sensitivity and improves T4 to T3 conversion rates by 12 percent.
+Moderate exercise increases thyroid hormone sensitivity, helps regulate metabolism, improves T4 to T3 conversion rates by 12 percent, and regular physical activity boosts metabolism and increases muscle mass.
 However, excessive training elevates cortisol and actually suppresses thyroid function.
 Research from the Journal of Clinical Endocrinology shows that 150 minutes of moderate activity weekly provides optimal thyroid benefits without triggering stress responses.
 Walk at 3.5 mph for 30 minutes five times weekly to deliver these benefits while avoiding overtraining syndrome that damages thyroid performance.

 Additional Stress Management Techniques